Rishard Matthews: Miami Dolphins

-Matthews was selected by the Miami Dolphins in the seventh round with the 227th overall selection of the 2012 NFL draft.
-He recorded his first reception in a 19–14 losing effort against the Buffalo Bills on November 15.
+Matthews was selected by the Miami Dolphins in the seventh round (227th overall) of the 2012 NFL draft.
+He recorded his first reception in a 19–14 loss to the Buffalo Bills on November 15.
 He finished the Thursday Night Football game with one catch for 19 yards.
-Overall, he finished his rookie season with 11 receptions for 151 receiving yards.
+Overall, Matthews finished his rookie season with 11 receptions for 151 yards.

 Matthews was one of only four receivers to make the final 53-man roster in 2013.
 This was crucial after seeing Dustin Keller go down in a preseason game against the Houston Texans.
 Matthews was a second-year player adding to the likes of Mike Wallace, Brian Hartline, and Brandon Gibson.
 Matthews had his first two-touchdown game in another losing effort against the Tampa Bay Buccaneers on November 11, 2013.
 He finished the Monday Night Football game with 120 yards on 11 receptions.
 After Miami's Brandon Gibson went down in Week 11, Matthews received a large increase in targets and a number of starts.
 Matthews proved to be a reliable target, specifically in the Miami win against the New England Patriots on December 15, 2013.
 Matthews caught a 24-yard reception to keep the drive alive in the 24–20 upset.
 The 2013 season came to an end with Matthews contributing 41 receptions for 448 yards and two touchdowns.

 The 2014 campaign was a lackluster performance for Matthews, who had emerged in 2013 as a reliable target, with the season ending prematurely for Matthews when off-field conduct resulted in his suspension for the final game against the New York Jets.
-While Matthews had shown promise, he finished the 2014 season with 12 catches on 21 targets for 135 yards and two touchdowns.
+While Matthews had shown promise, he finished the 2014 season with 12 receptions for 135 yards and two touchdowns.

 In Week 7 of the 2015 season against the Houston Texans, Matthews reeled in a then career-long 53-yard receiving touchdown in the first quarter of the 44–26 victory.
 On November 30, 2015, Matthews suffered multiple fractured ribs in the Miami Dolphins' Week 12 loss to the New York Jets.
 On January 2, 2016, Matthews was placed on injured reserve.
-Overall, in the 2015 season, he finished with 43 receptions for 662 receiving yards and four receiving touchdowns.
+Overall, in the 2015 season, he finished with 43 receptions for 662 yards and four touchdowns.